New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- New England has combined with its opponents to put up more than 43.5 points in five of 11 games this season.
+- New England and its opponents have combined to put up more than 43.5 points in five of 11 games this season.

 - So far this season, 72.7% of Tennessee's games (8/11) have had more combined points than Sunday's total of 43.5.

-- Sunday's over/under is 10.3 points lower than the two team's combined 53.8 points per game average.
+- The combined points per game average of the two teams, 53.8, is 10.3 points above Sunday's over/under.

-- The 39.2 combined points per game that these two squads have allowed this season are 4.3 fewer than the 43.5 total in this contest.
+- These two squads combine to allow 39.2 points per game, 4.3 fewer than this contest's over/under.

-- The Patriots and their opponents have scored an average of 45.1 points per game in 2020, 1.6 more than Sunday's total.
+- Patriots games this season feature an average total of 45.1 points, a number 1.6 points higher than Sunday's over/under.

-- The 50.1 PPG average total in Titans games this season is 6.6 points more than this game's over/under.
+- In 2020, games involving the Titans have averaged a total of 50.1 points, 6.6 more than the set over/under in this contest.

 Patriots stats and trends

-- When New England puts up more than 23.1 points, it is 6-2 against the spread and 7-1 overall.
+- New England is 6-2 against the spread and 7-1 overall this season when the team records more than 23.1 points.

-- New England is 3-2 against the spread and 4-1 overall when the team totals more than 350.5 yards.
+- In games that New England churns out over 350.5 yards, the team is 3-2 against the spread and 4-1 overall.

 - The Patriots have turned the ball over 15 times this season, one more turnover than the Titans have forced (14).